 Title 1 Overview:

-2021-22- Title 1 funding supports: 2 academic coaches and 3 part time math and reading tutors.
+2022-23- Title 1 funding supports: 1 academic coach and 1 reading tutor.
 Additionally, Title 1 funds supplies and materials that support classroom instruction and parental involvement.

 At Hall Fletcher, we:

 Use a Title 1 Compact showing a partnership between students, parents, and teachers